uvarc/rc-website/content/userinfo/rivanna/software/r.md

 On Rivanna, R is available through our module system.
 To load R, simply type:

 ```
-module load gcc R
+module load goolf R
 ```

-Notice that we included gcc in the load command.
-There are two reasons why including gcc is important:
+Notice that we included goolf in the load command.
+There are two reasons why including goolf is important:

-1. R was built with the gcc compiler.
+1. R was built with the gcc compiler, an interface to OpenMPI, and other utilities.
 Due to its hierarchical layout, the module system must be told which build of R is needed.

 2. R has many computationally-intensive packages that are built with C, C++, or Fortran.
-By including gcc, we ensure that the same environment used for building R is loaded for any package installs.
+By including goolf, we ensure that the same environment used for building R is loaded for any package installs.

 The load command will load a default version of R, unless another version is specified.
 For example, you could type:

 ```
-module load gcc R/3.4.3
+module load goolf R/4.0.0
 ```

 To see the available versions of R, type: